bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 '''NOTE:''' This code requires a bug fix in bioperl-live that will appear in 1.6.1.

-This originally appeared as a [post](http://bioperl.org/pipermail/bioperl-l/2009-July/030558.html) from the bioperl [mail list].
+This originally appeared as a [post](http://bioperl.org/pipermail/bioperl-l/2009-July/030558.html) from the Bioperl mail list.

 There are several approaches to answering the above question, all based on whether or not you know the UID for the specific bioassay.
 The below script is a basic skeleton of what one can do if the UID is unknown but you know the name, thus using it as a search term.
-This approach uses esearch to find the BioAssay UIDs, elink to find all active compounds using the specific linkname `pcassay_pccompound_ active`, then dumps out esummary information via `print_all  (to get active substances, use the linkname `pcassay_pcsubstance_ active  instead).
+This approach uses esearch to find the BioAssay UIDs, elink to find all active compounds using the specific linkname `pcassay_pccompound_ active`, then dumps out esummary information via `print_all`  (to get active substances, use the linkname `pcassay_pcsubstance_` active  instead).
 The various summary information can be munged using the key names via the DocSum interface methods (see the code examples above for ways to do this).

 ```perl